Styner2023/veronicaformpusd/README.md

-Here's an updated version of your README with the additional details and refinements as discussed.
-The template provides a comprehensive overview of the project, including a description, features, and future enhancements.
+README template provides a comprehensive overview of the project, including a description, features, and future enhancements.

 ---